dario-baumberger/obsidian-image-to-text-ocr/README.md

 -   Download `main.js`, `manifest.json`
 -   save into your vault `VaultFolder/.obsidian/plugins/obsidian-image-to-text-ocr/`

+## Roadmap

+-   Enable other formats than markdown or obsidian images e.g. image urls
+-   Enable recognition on images with defined size

 ## Contribution

 -   Feel free to [open an issue](https://github.com/dario-baumberger/obsidian-image-to-text-ocr/issues) if you miss something